Quantifying The Complex Spatiotemporal Chaos of Cardiac Fibrillation in Ionic Models Across Parameter Regimes: Data Acquisition

-We discarded an initial transient $T_t = 520000$ (approximately 1300 APDs) to ensure that the phase space trajectory settles onto one stable attractor or a group of attractors whose chaoticity we aim to quantify.
-This practice is consistent with common convention in cardiac simulations, where dynamics in the early stage are commonly excluded to eliminate transient behavior resulting from initialization.
-While all simulations were initiated using the same S1--S2 cross-field protocol, the resulting phase trajectories can differ across parameter sets due to their intrinsic dynamical properties.
-Discarding the transient ensures that the measured chaos reflects the long-term behavior of the attractor, not the initial evolution from stimulus onset.
-Following the transient, we collected data over a simulation window $\Delta T = 1310000$, which is long enough to capture the full geometry of the attractor and any potential transitions between distinct attractors.
-As shown in Fig.~\ref{fig:initial condition}(C), APD signals were recorded every 10 \( dt \) (2~ms) at \( 25^2 \) evenly spaced spatial locations across the tissue.
+For the multiple spiral wave pattern in the FK model, we discarded an initial transient $T_t = 520$~s (approximately 1300 APDs) to ensure that the phase space trajectory settles onto one stable attractor or a group of attractors whose chaoticity we aim to quantify.
+This practice is consistent with common convention in cardiac simulations, where dynamics in the early stage are typically excluded to ensure that the measured chaos reflects the long-term behavior of the attractor, not the initial evolution from stimulus onset.
+Following the transient, we collected data over a simulation window $\Delta T = 1,310$~s, which is long enough to capture the full geometry of the attractor and any potential transitions between distinct attractors.
+As shown in Fig.~\ref{fig:initial condition}(C), APD signals were recorded every 4~ms for both models on an $8\times 8$ uniform grid across the tissue.